Anchoring in an NLP word relating to Pavlovian Condition Response. You may have heard of Condition Response through the story of Pavlov’s dogs.

-Perhaps you would like to know how to put yourself in a confident, positive, winning or powerful state of mind in moments.
-Be a 10 any time you want.
+Or possibly you would like to know how to quickly put yourself in a more confident, powerful state of mind.

 When you smell a certain aroma you may remember a specific event, place and or person in the past.
 Perhaps it’s baked bread, cookies, perfume or something else.